BookGen/BookGen/README.md

 ### Options

-`⟨ options ⟩` are a special kind of makefile override which are either true ( if set to any nonempty value ) or false ( the default ).
+`⟨options⟩` are a special kind of makefile override which are either true (if set to any nonempty value) or false (the default).
 The available options to you are as follows:

 + `ALLSTYLES`:
-Embed every stylesheet in every HTML document.
+Embed every CSS stylesheet in every HTML document.
-This will still generate separate HTML files for each provided style, but the only difference between these files will be which stylesheet is the default.
+Note that only the filter provided by the primary stylesheet (if applicable) will be run, so the effectiveness of this option may vary.

 + `NOARCHIVE`:
 Do not generate zips (unless specifically requested, e.g. with the `zip` argument).